- Contact Us

 New chair, deputy chair appointed to SFU Board of Governors

-The SFU Board of Governors has elected Chris (Syeta'xtn) Lewis as its new chair and James B. Stewart as its new deputy chair, effective January 15, 2020.
+The SFU Board of Governors has elected James B. Stewart as its new chair and Angie Hall as its new deputy chair.
 The board oversees the administrative side of the university, including its property, finances and associated policies.

-“I’m excited to serve SFU in this new capacity and look forward to working with the board to advance SFU’s mission as Canada’s engaged university,” says Lewis.
+“I’m honored to serve SFU in this new capacity, and I look forward to working with the board as we navigate these unprecedented times together,” says Stewart.